A reinforcement learning approach to rare trajectory sampling: A universe of algorithms: reviewing variations found in reinforcement learning

 Similar arguments and manipulation to that done for the 1-step temporal difference estimates of the gradients leads to the pair of approximations

 and

 with values and rewards which would occur at or after the end of the trajectory in the above equation set to zero.

-Empirical studies of algorithms based on these errors, reached simply by replacing the temporal difference error in \ref{actor_critic} with \eref{n-step_td_error}, suggest that each problem has an optimal value of $n$: larger values result in higher variance errors, while allowing faster propagation of reward information.
+Empirical studies of algorithms based on these errors, simply replacing the temporal difference error in \ref{actor_critic} with \eref{n-step_td_error}, suggest that each problem has an optimal value of $n$: larger values result in higher variance errors, while allowing faster propagation of reward information.
 Values of $n$ greater than the trajectory length recover the Monte Carlo techniques of the previous sections.
-Their benefit in gradient estimation on their own merits is limited, but as we will see next, they act as a simple building block in a more powerful estimation scheme.
+Their benefit in gradient estimation on their own merits is limited, but as we will see next, they act as a building block in a more powerful estimation scheme.

 While temporal difference errors, particularly 1-step errors, result in a particularly low variance for the gradient estimates, they can result in slow propagation of information about the reward structure.
-A large reward occurring on average $n$ steps in the future of a particular transition, would require at least $n$ trajectories for information about that reward to propagate back to that transition, likely many more: though this may be reduced by generalization caused by using a function approximation.
+A large reward occurring on average $n$ steps in the future of a particular transition, would require at least $n$ trajectories for information about that reward to propagate back to that transition, likely many more.
 In contrast, were we using an $n$-step error, reward information would propagate more quickly, but result in increased variance of the errors.

 A good compromise can be achieved by observing that rather than considering any single one of the possible $n$-step approximations to the gradient, we could just as justifiably consider a weighted average of them \cite{Watkins1989,Jaakkola1994}.
 That is, for some distribution $P(n)$ such that